ichisemasashi/clojure_books/SWE/docs/CHAPTER 03.md

 - Scaling disadvantages of being a human-driven process.
 Limited to scaling linearly to organization growth because it depends on human reviewers doing specialized code reviews.

 The question, then, is whether the benefits outweigh the costs.
 There’s also the factor of time: the full effect of the benefits versus the costs are not on the same timescale.
 The program makes a deliberate trade-off of increased short-term code-review latency and upfront costs for the long-term payoffs of higher-quality code, repository-wide code consistency, and increased engineer expertise.
 The longer timescale of the benefits comes with the expectation that code is written with a potential lifetime of years, if not decades.(*21)
-As with most --- or perhaps all --- engineering processes, there’s always room for improvement.
+As with most—or perhaps all—engineering processes, there’s always room for improvement.
 Some of the costs can be mitigated with tooling.
 A number of readability comments address issues that could be detected statically and commented on automatically by static analysis tooling.
 As we continue to invest in static analysis, readability reviewers can increasingly focus on higher-order areas, like whether a particular block of code is understandable by outside readers who are not intimately familiar with the codebase instead of automatable detections like whether a line has trailing whitespace.
 But aspirations aren’t enough.
 Readability is a controversial program: some engineers complain that it’s an unnecessary bureaucratic hurdle and a poor use of engineer time.
 Are readability’s trade-offs worthwhile?
 For the answer, we turned to our trusty Engineering Productivity Research (EPR) team.
 The EPR team performed in-depth studies of readability, including but not limited to whether people were hindered by the process, learned anything, or changed their behavior after graduating.
 These studies showed that readability has a net positive impact on engineering velocity.
-CLs by authors with readability take statistically significantly less time to review and submit than CLs by authors who do not have readability.(*22) Self-reported engineer satisfaction with their code quality --- lacking more objective measures for code quality --- is higher among engineers who have readability versus those who do not.
+CLs by authors with readability take statistically significantly less time to review and submit than CLs by authors who do not have readability.(*22) Self-reported engineer satisfaction with their code quality—lacking more objective measures for code quality—is higher among engineers who have readability versus those who do not.
 A significant majority of engineers who complete the program report satisfaction with the process and find it worthwhile.
 They report learning from reviewers and changing their own behavior to avoid readability issues when writing and reviewing code.

 > For an in-depth look at this study and Google’s internal engineering productivity research, see Chapter 7.